tytydraco/yessleep/out/This_Job_Is_Hell_part_1.md

 I felt a foreign sense of importance even though my job title was only ‘Bargain Specialist’, which I guessed was professional speak for ‘Pencil Pusher’.

-I stomped into the sterile world of menial office work, adjusting my stiff sleeves as an old woman screamed at someone on the phone and some guy gulped down his chips at a desk.
+I stomped into the sterile world of menial office work, adjusting my stiff sleeves as an old woman screamed at someone on the phone and some guy gulped down chips at his desk.

 “This is Luke, he’s going to be training you,” It was the same clean-cut man I barely met on the day of my interview.
 I think he was a manager.